raspberrypilearning/physical-computing/en/step_11.md

 ![](images/Laser-tripwire_1-01.png)

 +  Now place a capacitor in series with the LDR.
-As the capacitor is a polar component, you must make sure the long leg is on the same track as the LDR leg.
+As the capacitor is a polar component, you must make sure the positive, long leg is on the same track as the LDR leg.

 ![](images/Laser-tripwire_2-01.jpg)